-- has sufficient information to provide a full written description of the complaint, including a summary of how the complaint relates to noncompliance with a CPME standard, requirement, or criterion and/or to a specific procedure that has not been followed. - can demonstrate that efforts have been exhausted to resolve issues or problems by means of internal procedures available within the institution.
+- has sufficient information to provide a full written description of the complaint, including a summary of how the complaint relates to noncompliance with a standard, requirement, or criterion and/or to a specific procedure that has not been followed; and - can demonstrate that efforts have been exhausted to resolve issues or problems by means of internal procedures available within the institution.
 A complaint will not be entertained if implementation of such internal procedures has not been attempted previously.

-The Council discourages, but does not prohibit, the submission of complaints where the events of the subject matter occurred more than one year after exhaustion of internal procedures at the institution, organization, or sponsor.
+The Council discourages, but does not prohibit, the submission of complaints where the events of the subject matter occurred more than one year after exhaustion of internal procedures.